couchand/watchstander/README.markdown

 getting started
 ---------------

-There's very little porcelain yet, so you're mostly stuck with the raw plumbing.
-The `Api` class will be your friend.
+While there is a loose framework of porcelain available, much of the most useful bits have yet to be implemented.
+You're mostly stuck with an assemblage of the basic bits at the moment.
+In case you feel like diving into the raw plumbing, the `Api` class will be your friend.
 If you want to work with metadata you might check out the `MetadataFactory` or the `SchemaLoader`.
 In any case you'll want to be familiar with the interfaces in `Common`.

 Eventually we'll want to be able to do something like this to get started: